ndfhsledk/PrepareForExam/README.md

 # PrepareForExam
-translate your questions to app. easier to prepare for exam
+translate your questions to app. easier to prepare for exam.

 # analyse Q&A
-use py file to analyse your questions and ansewers in text Most likely, you need to make some modifications.
+use py file to analyse your questions and ansewers in text.
+Most likely, you need to make some modifications.

 # put your analysis	result to js